 Quennell Rothschild & Partners’ plan for the space, developed in response to community input, will create a new flexible use open space that will serve residents, tourists, and restaurant goers, using a palette of historically appropriate materials – stone paving and seating elements and metal bollards, with light foliaged trees for shade and simple low plantings to absorb storm water, designed for the long term using sustainable, environmentally appropriate materials.

-Construction will begin in 2020.
-When completed this unique space will regain its place as a public gathering space, providing a place to meet and relax under shade trees, and reconnecting the communities of Lower Manhattan to the waterfront and to the East River pedestrian and bicycle network.
+Upon completion, this unique space has gained its place as a public gathering space, providing a place to meet and relax under shade trees, and reconnecting the communities of Lower Manhattan to the waterfront and to the East River pedestrian and bicycle network.